Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to give up 163 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to surrender 166 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- The lefty last appeared on Wednesday against the Washington Nationals, when he went six innings, allowing two earned runs while giving up five hits.
+- In his last time out on Friday, June 16, the right-hander threw four innings against the New York Yankees, allowing one earned run while surrendering four hits.

-- The 34-year-old has a 3.34 ERA and 9.7 strikeouts per nine innings in 16 games this season, while allowing a batting average of .230 to his opponents.
+- In 13 games this season, the 27-year-old has a 5.05 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.